StefFrustagli/board_gamers_vault/README.md

 Shipping costs are currently handled by sellers and are included in the product price, so they are not calculated separately.
 At the moment, all transactions are conducted in British Pounds (GBP), as the market is primarily focused on the UK.

+Implementing a separate delivery cost calculation is planned for future development phases.

 ### Current Features

 #### Homepage